This is part of a series of posts on Romans. Click here for the contents page.

 There are some who believe that, before God created the world, he determined the future such that there would be some specific individuals in the future whom he would cause to trust in him and be saved, while there would be other specific individuals whom he would not cause to trust in him and who would therefore not be saved.
 The individuals determined in advance by God to trust in him and be saved are considered to have been specially loved in advance by God from before God made the world – they are considered to have been “foreloved”, i.e. “foreknown”.
 All individuals who eventually are caused to trust in God are considered to have always been “foreknown” by God, while the individuals who are not caused to do this are not considered to be “foreknown” by God (God knew that they would exist, but his special “foreknowing” love was not intended for them).

-In this understanding, Romans 8:28-30 is considered to be describing the people God chose to save from before he made the world.
-The list in verse 30 is considered to relate to all believers as individuals throughout past, present and future.
-Although all of the items in the list of verse 30 are in the past tense, the verse has to be interpreted in a more complex way to fit this understanding.
-The past tense of “glorified” is considered to reflect the certainty that it will take place in the future (as suggested for one of the interpretations above).
-However, this conflicts with Romans 8:17, in which the future tense is used with respect to being “glorified”, and the same people are considered to be in view on both occasions in this understanding.
+In this understanding, Romans 8:29-30 is considered to be describing the people God chose to save from before he made the world, i.e. those he ‘foreknew’.
+These verses therefore relate to all of God’s chosen people as individuals throughout past, present and future.
+Although all of the items in the list of verse 30 are in the same tense (translated into the past tense in English), the verse has to be interpreted in a more complex way to fit this understanding with respect to present believers, who have not yet been “glorified”.
+The typical way in which this issue is attempted to be resolved is that the past tense of “glorified” is considered to reflect the certainty that it will take place in the future (as discussed for one of the interpretations above).
+However, this conflicts with Romans 8:17, in which the reference to being “glorified” is in a future perspective, and the same people are considered to be in view on both occasions in this understanding.
 In contrast, the preferred interpretation put forward above has different people in view in these two instances of the word “glorified”.
-The future tense is used with respect to believers who are still alive, while the past tense is used for believers who have died.
+The future perspective is used with respect to believers who are still alive, while the past perspective is used for believers who have died.
 That is a much simpler explanation.

-Another problem with this view is that, while the people God “foreknew” in Romans 8:29 are considered to be all true believers throughout time (who receive God’s special love and are justified etc.), in Romans 11:2 Paul states that God “foreknew” the ethnic Israelites (not all of whom were true believers, therefore not all of whom were justified).
+Another problem with this view is that, while the people God “foreknew” in Romans 8:29 are considered to be all of God’s chosen people throughout time (who receive God’s special love and are justified etc.), in Romans 11:2 Paul states that God “foreknew” the ethnic Israelites (not all of whom were true believers, therefore not all of whom were justified).
 The definition of “foreknew” does not fit comfortably with both verses.
-In contrast, the “knew before” interpretation put forward above does not have this problem – there is no inconsistency with God “knowing before” both ethnic Israelites and past believers.
+In contrast, the “knew before” interpretation put forward above does not have this problem – there is no inconsistency with God “knowing before” both ethnic Israelites and believers from the past.

 None of these problems exists for the preferred interpretation that was discussed first in this post.